Reviewable/Reviewable/docs/repositories.md

 If you are an organization owner, you can set a repo as the settings prototype for any repos not yet accessed or created.
 Simply click the **Set as prototype for new repos** button and new repos will get a copy of the prototype's settings the first time Reviewable accesses them.

+{:.tip}
-?> This feature is particularly useful if you chose to connect [all current and future repos](#current-and-future).
+This feature is particularly useful if you chose to connect [all current and future repos](#current-and-future).

 ### Reviewable badge